My Oh My (Slade song): Promotion

 In the UK, the band performed the song on various TV shows, including Top of the Pops, The Saturday Show, The Russell Harty Show, Saturday Superstore and David Frost's End of the Year Show.
 In February 1984, the band mimed the song at the BBC British Rock and Pop Awards.
 For its 1984 release in America, the band performed the song on American Bandstand.

 A music video was filmed to promote the American release of the single.
 It was directed by Keith Coe and shot in London.
 The video depicts Slade walking in the countryside and one by one get picked up by an articulated lorry driven by a racing driver, which has an open stage on the back.
 The band are seen performing the song on the lorry, which arrives at Surrey Docks for a concert, where schoolchildren are seen waving Slade scarves, the lorry driver joins the band on stage, takes their crash helmet off and reveals themselves to be a beautiful woman.
 Like the "Run Runaway" video, "My Oh My" received regular airings on MTV.

 Critical reception

-In a review of The Amazing Kamikaze Syndrome, Record Mirror described the song as "trembling" and "the best thing they've done for years".
-In Smash Hits, Jools Holland reviewed the single, stating that it sounded like a "slowed-down version of "She'll Be Coming Round the Mountain" with a football team singing at the end".
-Cash Box listed the single as one of their "feature picks" during July 1984.
-They noted the song's focus on melody, Holder's "heartfelt lead vocal" and the piano intro that "leads into Slade's classic power-rock sound".